-Per the recommendation by the College of the Canyons Academic Senate and requirements in teaching via Distance Education, all DE classes need an Orientation Letter which describes for students: How the class will be taught (OnlineLIVE/synchronous, Online/asynchronous, or Hybrid), technology needs, and other relevant information necessary to meet the standards as outlined in the Course Outline of Record, while ensuring students have guidance on necessary virtual support services available to them.
+Per the recommendation by the College of the Canyons Academic Senate, all DE classes should have an Orientation Letter which describes for students: How the class will be taught (OnlineLIVE/synchronous, Online/asynchronous, HyFlex, or Hybrid), technology needs, and other relevant information necessary to meet the standards as outlined in the Course Outline of Record, while ensuring students have guidance on necessary virtual support services available to them.
 Orientation Letters are written by the course instructor prior to the start of the session, and are coordinated by the Online Education department.